marek94/ApiIntegration/README.md

-# ApiIntegration using Kotlin, Retrofit, Gson and Dagger2
+# REST API integration using Kotlin, Retrofit, Gson and Dagger2
 This repository show how to download data from remote source using Retrofit(https://square.github.io/retrofit/), Gson serialization/deserialization library (https://github.com/google/gson) and Dagger2(https://dagger.dev/) to dependency injection.